seaweediman/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
+5. Type a command in the command box, which is the box that says "Enter command here..." and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

 * **`list_c`** : Lists all candidates.